 |

-be to the Society for publishing this book – thank goodness they realised what potential the book had as a marker
+should be to the Society for publishing this book – thank goodness they realised what potential the book had

-in time for our local history, without which some of the information contained in the book would surely have been
+as a marker in time for our local history, without which some of the information contained in the book would

-lost for ever.
-Personally, I find the gentle style it was written in pleasing, and captures its era
+surely have been lost for ever.
+Personally, I find the gentle style it was written in pleasing, and

 |